mouse-reeve/kyranides/03_book_1.md

 on that stone, having one of her
 Feet upon a Wheel.
 Her Favour is like a
 Virgin's, holding in her left hand a _Pirrhis_,
-_i. e._ an Elne or Measure, and in her right hand a Rod, and with one foot treading upon an
+_i.e._ an Elne or Measure, and in her right hand a Rod, and with one foot treading upon an
 Oxe.
 And enclose under it the stone _Acronius_, and a little of the Mulberry-tree. _If therefore